 Sources of Diamonds

-The countries that are the main sources of diamonds have changed over time.
+Diamond production has changed over time and the countries that are the main suppliers have changed as well.
+The technological advancements and modern equipment (you can click here for more information on mining machinery and where they could be found) led to the discovery of new diamond mines in various parts of the world – and it became apparent that diamond mines were not concentrated in only certain locations.
 India was the world’s original source of diamonds, beginning in the 1400s when Indian diamonds began to be sold in Venice and other European trade centers.
-Then in the 1700s India’s diamond supplies declined and Brazil became the world’s major source of diamonds, until the late 1800s when a huge diamond reserve was discovered in South Africa.
+Then in the 1700s India’s diamond supplies declined and Brazil became the world’s major source of diamonds, until late 1800s when a huge diamond reserve was discovered in South Africa.

 The U.S. is the world’s largest diamond market.
 Although the U.S. accounts for less than one-percent of total global gemstone production, America buys more than half of the world’s total gem quality diamonds.